-Find all your necessary art supplies here at Spotlight for your beginner to professional crafts projects.
-Browse our large art supply collection today.
+Find all the essential art supplies at Spotlight Australia for beginner to professional crafts projects.
+Browse our wide range of art supplies now.

 Discover the Basic Art Supplies for Artists at Spotlight

 Are you taking your first steps in the world of art?
 If so, then you will need some basic art supplies to get you started!
 These basic art supplies can be obtained from Spotlight, because we provide everything for the budding artist.
 Check out our overview of basic art supplies below to find out what you will need.

 What Is the First Essential I Will Need to Start with Art?

 Every artist needs some quality drawing pencils.
 It does not matter if they are taking their first steps in the world of art, because drawing pencils of higher quality will provide a much better result in the beginning.
 It also teaches the artist to start using the proper pencils immediately.

 At Spotlight, customers can find many quality drawing pencils.
 These pencils can be obtained in a set, but we also have individual pencils available.
 As you may know already, new artists will need a set of drawing pencils as well as individual pencils.
 However, we must mention that some artists prefer to buy individual pencils to match their preferences, since they do not use all the pencils in drawing pencil sets.